Faris H. Rizk

 Open to PhD positions — Fall 2026

-At DHIET, I am grateful to be mentored by Prof. El-Sayed M. El-Kenawy (Senior Member, IEEE; DHIET), Dr. Nima Khodadadi (UC Berkeley), and Prof. Marwa M. Eid (Senior Member, IEEE; DHIET) on optimization for applied machine learning, including metaheuristic-driven feature/model selection and efficiency-oriented training frameworks such as the Dynamic Binary Swordfish Movement Optimization Algorithm (DBSMOA).
+I also serve as Research Lead at Brownian Labs, where I co-founded the Applied Machine Learning Lab.
+At DHIET, I’m mentored by Prof. El-Sayed M. El-Kenawy, Dr. Nima Khodadadi (UC Berkeley), and Prof. Marwa M. Eid on optimization for applied machine learning, including metaheuristic-driven feature/model selection and efficiency-oriented training pipelines.

 Interests